322: Master Ninja I

 The Scarecrow and Mrs. King—in color.

 Scarecrow and Mrs. King was a TV series starring Bruce Boxleitner and Kate Jackson as a spy and a housewife who team up to solve crimes.
 It aired from 1983-1987.
-See also note on Rat Patrol, above.
+See also note on "In color," above.

 Saved by the bell.